 NSAIDs work best when the pain is directly associated with inflammation such as in injury or arthritis.

 Pain relief for severe pain

 Moderate to severe pain can be treated with drugs known as opioids.
 Opioids are prescribed because of their high strength and addictive nature.
 Many people can become highly addicted to opiods if they’re not taken under the supervision of a doctor as the dosage needs to be controlled.
 If your pain is not responding to regular over the counter medication you may need to be prescribed stronger medication such as opioids.
+You will need to visit your GP for a face-to-face consultation in order to be prescribed this type of medication.
 Examples of opioids include: